Finesse/MiniDB/README.md

 See more about the PDO options at the [PDO constructor reference](http://php.net/manual/en/pdo.construct.php).

-Alternatively you may create all the dependencies manually:
+Alternatively you can create all the dependencies manually:

 ```php
 use Finesse\MicroDB\Connection;